illinois-impact/ece408_project/README.md

 Within MXNet, you can use `MSHADOW_CUDA_CALL(...);` as is done in `new-forward.cuh`.
 Or, you can define a macro/function similar to `wbCheck` used in WebGPU.

+### Profiling

+You can gather detailed profile information with `nvprof`.
+You can gather a timeline like the following:

+    nvprof -o timeline.nvprof <your command here>

+This will generate timeline.nvprof.

+You can additionally gather some detailed performance metrics.

+    nvprof -o timeline.nvprof <your command here>
+    nvprof --analysis-metrics -o analysis.nvprof <the same command>

+This will generate `timeline.nvprof` and `analysis.nvprof`.

+You will need to follow the link rai prints after the execution to retrieve these files.

+You can use the NVIDIA Visual Profiler (nvvp) to import those files.
+You will need to install nvvp on your own machine.
+It can be downloaded as part of the CUDA SDK.

+To import the files:
+* File > import > select nvprof > next > single process > next
+* timeline data file should be your timeline.nvprof
+* event/metrics data file should be your analysis.nvprof.
+* finish

 ### Comparing GPU implementation to CPU implementation